tichimura-pivotal/pio-eventserver/README.md

 # PredictionIO classification app

+This is cloned from PredictionIO to be used for cloudfoundry as buildpack

 Predictive classification powered by [PredictionIO](https://predictionio.incubator.apache.org), machine learning on [Heroku](http://www.heroku.com).

 This is a demo application of PredictionIO preset for simplified deployment. **Custom PredictionIO engines** may be deployed as well, see [CUSTOM documentation](CUSTOM.md).